arunsupe/zip-sizer/Readme.md

 - very __`memory efficient`__ and __`fast`__
 - supports estimates for the `gzip` and `bzip2` algorithms
 - estimate for different compression levels (1-9)
 - Accuracy is about +/- 2.5% in my testing, but will obviously depend on type of files, size of the archive and sampling fraction.
+(Tested by comparing with `tar -cf - <directory> | gzip -9 | wc -c`)

 ## Example Usage